In ULIPs, the investment risk in the investment portfolio is borne by the policyholderU.

 A pension plan with a life cover1 offers you the dual benefit of savings for your retirement and financial security for your loved ones in case of an unfortunate event.

-National Pension Schemes (NPS)
+National pension schemes (NPS)

 The National Pension Scheme is backed by the Government of India and regulated by the Pension Fund Regulatory and Development Authority of India (PFRDA).
 It can be used by private, public and unorganised sector employees to save for their retirement.